Xavilien/automatic-grading/README.md

 Firstly, it would have been good to create a cross-validation set so that we have three sets in total: a training set, a validation set and a test set.
 This is because we are currently optimising the hyperparameters on the test set, which means that the results we put forth portray a biased estimate of how our models will do on unseen data.

-Secondly, we would not have used early stopping and model checkpoints in our code in order to save the best performing model.
-Again, this method relies on the test set to pick the best model and so our results are biased because we are essentially optimising on the test set.
-Instead, other methods of addressing overfitting can be employed, including an increase in regularisation and creating more training data.
+Secondly, our training algorithm used early stopping and model checkpoints in order to save the model that performed best on the validation set.
+However, we understand that this is not the best practice as it similarly relies on the test set to pick the best model.
+Thus, our results become biased because we are essentially optimising on the test set.
+Instead, other methods of addressing over-fitting can be employed, including an increase in regularisation and creating more training data.

 Thirdly, to address the choice of models, we understand that the current state-of-the-art models are mostly transformers instead of LSTMs.
 It would be interesting to train a transformer (or fine-tune an existing one) on this dataset to compare the performance.